TBMoonwalker/3cqsbot/README.md

 - for **multi bot**: If filtered symrank pairs should be started as soon as possible (ASAP) up to maximum active deals (mad) use the deal start condition such as
 `[{"options":{"time_period":"7","time":"3m","trigger_condition":"less","points":"100"},"strategy":"rsi"}]`
 or
 `[{"options": {"time": "1m", "type": "buy_or_strong_buy"}, "strategy": "trading_view"}]`
   You can also use a combination of different indicators/filters:
 `[{"options": {"time": "1m", "type": "buy_or_strong_buy"}, "strategy": "trading_view"},{"options": {"time": "5m", "type": "buy_or_strong_buy"}, "strategy": "trading_view"},{"options": {"time": "15m", "type": "buy_or_strong_buy"}, "strategy": "trading_view"},{"options":{"length":14,"time":"15m","points":55},"strategy":"rsi"},{"options":{"length":14,"time":"4h","points":70},"strategy":"rsi"}]`

 - **NOTE** Not all exchanges support all deal mode strategies.
 Example, as of April 2022 Kucoin does NOT support the RSI strategy and will result in no deals starting.
-Ensure you verify the desired strategy is supported on your exchange before setting it in the config.
+Ensure that your desired strategy is supported on your exchange before setting it in the config.

 A whole list of deal start signals can be found on <https://discord.com/channels/720875074806349874/835100061583015947/965743501570609172> in json coded format, alternatively get deal start with the API call `GET /ver1/bots/strategy_list`.
 More details can be found under: <https://github.com/3commas-io/3commas-official-api-docs/blob/master/bots_api.md>